MBTA bus: History

 The BERy and MTA operated overnight Owl service until 1960.
 From September 2001 to June 2005, the MBTA operated bus service on 17 routes (7 normal bus routes and 10 routes replicating subway lines) until 2:30am on Friday and Saturday nights.
 Similar service on the key routes was operated from March 2013 to March 2014.
 In 2017, the MBTA Board rejected a proposal to run all-night service on several routes with pulsed connections at a central hub.

+In 2018, the MBTA began planning for the Bus Network Redesign, a reworking of the entire bus network.
+A draft plan was released in May 2022, with a revised plan in November 2022.
+That plan was approved in December 2022.
+It increases overall service by 25%, with a doubling of the number of routes with high-frequency service.
+The first changes were made on December 15, 2024, in areas northeast of downtown Boston.
+The second phase is planned to cover most of Boston and Brookline; the third and south phases are tentatively planned to cover northern and southern suburbs.
+Changes will take place through 2028.

 In 2022, the MBTA started cutting bus service due to a driver shortage resulting from a long-term retirement trend accelerated by the COVID-19 pandemic in Massachusetts.
 Despite paying for training to get a commercial driver's license and offering a $4,500 signing bonus, it ended the year short about 350 drivers, plus about 400 more needed to increase service to implement a proposed bus network redesign.
 Experts said the shortage was caused by the failure to raise the starting hourly wage, and offer new hires full-time work instead of forcing all of them to start part-time.
 Drivers were also unhappy about lack of access to bathrooms and "split shifts" with unpaid time between morning and evening rush hour that was too short to go home.
+The MBTA began hiring operators for full-time work in 2023.
+The number of bus drivers increased from about 1,350 in mid-2023 to about 1,500 in March 2024.